Daniel-Kav/sim/README.md

 ## hsh - The object file for the shell program.

 ## shell.c - The source file for the core logic of the simple shell program.

+## shell.h - The prototype source file for the simple shell program.